risonakamo/435/proj5/readme_proj5.txt

 implementation notes:
--i used the given kdtree, but apparently we have to rebuild the tree each time, so it might not really be faster than checking every distance -the viewer files and viewer-related stuff were for compiling/using viewer on windows
+-i used the given kdtree, but apparently we have to rebuild the tree each time, so it ended up feeling kind of slow (probably slower than checking every distance)
+-the viewer files and viewer-related stuff were for compiling/using viewer on windows